royandugu/Vue-learnings/README.md

 This is where we hydrate the necessary js for the form only when visible.
 Like the validation code and all that.

 ## Variable sharing in vue
 The provide function must be called in a parent component and inject must be used in a descendant component.
 Provide ko through we make that variable avaliable and then inject ko through access garne.
 Bascially parent component mah provide hunxa tesbata child mah pathaune.
+So for any global variables we can just create an upper parent which will provide and where required the child will inject.

+## Visualization
+Island ko basis mah visualize garne.
+Header?
+It's an interactive island does it need vue no. Like that.